 Crow Wing County completes annual tree planting

-“Planting is in an important element of sound forest management and ensures the resources will continue to provide wildlife habitat, recreation opportunities, and forest products for future generations,” stated Ryan Simonson, an environmental services supervisor.
+“Planting is an important element of sound forest management and ensures the resources will continue to provide wildlife habitat, recreation opportunities, and forest products for future generations,” stated Ryan Simonson, an environmental services supervisor.

-The county reported the forest lands are managed to strict environmental standards established by both the Sustainable Forestry Initiative and the Forest Stewardship Council certification standards.
+County forest lands are managed to environmental standards established by both the Sustainable Forestry Initiative and the Minnesota Forest Resources Council.